 I got to see a preview of it at Haven Conference in August before it even hit shelves.
 You all loved the vases created with it that I shared on facebook.

-So when I found this glass pumpkin candy dish at a thrift store for $1 a week later, I knew EXACTLY what I would do with it!
+I just happened to find this glass pumpkin candy dish at a thrift store for $1.00 a week later, and I knew EXACTLY what I would do with it!

 By the way, if any of you are wanting to pick up the same glass pumpkin and don’t find one at a thrift store, Walmart has the same glass pumpkin and apples as well.